 Set Up Gainsight CS MCP Server Integration

-This article helps admins set up and configure the Gainsight CS Model Context Protocol (MCP) server so that users can connect Gainsight CS data to external LLM tools such as ChatGPT and Claude.
+This article helps admins set up and configure the Gainsight CS Model Context Protocol (MCP) server so that users can connect Gainsight CS data to external LLM tools such as ChatGPT, Claude, and Microsoft 365 Copilot.

 Overview

-The Gainsight CS MCP server is an integration that connects Gainsight CS directly to large language models (LLMs) such as ChatGPT and Claude.
+The Gainsight CS MCP server is an integration that connects Gainsight CS directly to large language models (LLMs) such as ChatGPT, Claude, and Microsoft 365 Copilot.
 Once connected, users can query Companies, CTAs, Success Plans, and Timeline Activities, and perform write actions such as creating CTAs and Success Plans, all through natural-language prompts in their preferred LLM tool.

 The MCP server acts as a general-purpose API connector.
 The LLM calls the exposed Gainsight tools based on user prompts, which means prompt quality directly affects the accuracy and usefulness of responses.